I'm getting errors when I mount my Amazon Elastic File System (Amazon EFS) volumes on my AWS Fargate tasks.

 To troubleshoot this error, follow these steps:

 - Up to 90 seconds can elapse for the DNS records to propagate completely in an AWS Region after creating a mount target.
-If you're programmatically creating and mounting the file systems, such as with an AWS CloudFormation template, it's a best practice to implement a wait condition.
+If you're programmatically creating and mounting the file systems, such as with an AWS CloudFormation template, then implement a wait condition.

 - Confirm that the inbound security group rule that's attached to the EFS file system mount targets allows traffic on port 2049 from Fargate tasks.

-You get the preceding error due to one of the following reasons:
+You get this error due to one of the following reasons:

 - The EFS file system mount target isn't created or available in an Availability Zone where Fargate tasks are launched.